Business students explore future career options through alumni networking.

 Today’s students face many questions and challenges during college and upon graduation.
 What do I want to do with my life?
 What kind of job do I want to have?
 Where do I want to work?
-Recently, students from Ohio Northern University’s Dicke College of Business Administration had the opportunity to get some answers.
+Students from Ohio Northern University’s Dicke College of Business Administration have many opportunities to get some answers.

 Our students were able to see real-life examples of what their futures could be,” says Dr. Matthew Kutch, assistant professor of economics.
 “Many of our students came away from the experience feeling inspired to consider new opportunities for possible future paths.

 Coordinated by ONU alumnus and Cardinal Health employee Jacob Drerup, BSBA ’12, who works in investor relations, the event gave business students a sneak peek into what a career in the health care industry looks like.
 Students were treated to a panel discussion with College of Business Administration alumni employed at Cardinal Health’s Dublin headquarters as well as a discussion with Kaufmann himself.

 Remembering his own experiences as a student, Drerup is happy to be in a position to help alumni pass on their knowledge to the next generation of ONU students and maybe make their journeys a little bit smoother.

 “I help with these kinds of events so that I can give back to students and help set them up for success as they come out of college,” says Drerup.
 “It’s easy now, being in a career, looking back, but I know how overwhelming it felt to have to make what seemed like irrevocable decisions – having some support can make a big difference.”

 Networking with alumni really got the students thinking about their futures.
 They were able to ask questions, make new connections and find potential mentors who are already where they want to go.
 What better way for students to learn more about their future careers than to talk to those who do the job?